 Various Retirement Plan Structures

-There are three ways we can structure your plan based on needs and cost – Participant-Directed Account Plans, Pooled-Asset Plans, and Self-Directed Brokerage Accounts (SDBA) Plans.
+There are a few different ways we can structure your retirement plan depending on needs and cost – Participant-Directed Account Plans, Pooled-Asset Plans, and Self-Directed Brokerage Accounts (SDBA) Plans.
 Each has its benefits and drawbacks.

 Participant-Directed Account (PDA) Plans